UPPMAX/HPC-python/old-examples/examples/uppmax/README.md

 # Directory overview for uppmax folder

-Contains batch scripts for running on UPPMAX's clusters Rackham and Snowy.
+Contains batch scripts for running on UPPMAX's cluster Pelle.

-In the below, U is UPPMAX, H is HPC2N, R is Rackham, S is Snowy, and K is Kebnekaise.
+In the below, U is UPPMAX, H is HPC2N, P is Pelle and K is Kebnekaise.
 Python scripts are located in the ``/Exercises/examples/programs/`` directory.

 ## Section "Batch"